-Windows spotlight is an awesome service provided by Microsoft for the Windows 10 operating system.
-Spotlight automatically downloads and rotates images on a user’s lock screen.
-Photos are sourced from Microsoft’s own Bing Photos and changed every 24 hours.
+Windows spotlight is an excellent app provided by Microsoft for the Windows 10.
+Spotlight automatically change the image on a user’s lock screen.
+All of the images are sourced from Bing Images and changed daily.
 This service makes the Windows 10 Lock Screen more interesting by displaying beautiful, high-quality photographs of exotic locations throughout the world.

-Windows Spotlight doesn’t only display exotic photos.
-It also includes useful tips and tricks for the Windows OS, makes recommendations based on the user’s profile, and shares fun facts about the image being displayed.
+Windows Spotlight also includes useful tips and tricks for the Windows OS, makes recommendations based on the user’s profile, and shares fun facts about the image being displayed.
 On occasion, you’ll also get a fun quiz you can take!
 This is called the Windows Spotlight Quiz.

 Windows Spotlight Quiz